tiy-durham-fe-2015/curriculum/lectures/week6/2-tuesday-6.md

+# Tuesday, Week 6

-- Understand MVC (at a high level)
+Understand MVC (at a high level)

+Guest lecture from the inimitable Chance!

+### Topics

 - MVC
   - Model view controller